DeeNewcum/termdetect/doc/termmatch.md

     <td>Does the form-feed character (^L) clear the screen?  ("true" or "false")

 <tr><td><tt>s_term_version
-    <td>The specific version number of the terminal.
-Not available on all terminals.
+    <td>The specific version number of the terminal.†

 <tr><td><tt>s_window_title
-    <td>Not available on all terminals.
+    <td>†

 <tr><td><tt>s_char_encoding
     <td>The current character-encoding setting.

 <tr><td><tt>s_window_size
-    <td>The size of the terminal, in characters.
-Not available on all terminals.
+    <td>The size of the terminal, in characters.†

 <tr><td><tt>s_font_size
-    <td>The size of each character, in pixels.
-Not available on all terminals.
+    <td>The size of each character, in pixels.†

 <tr><td><tt>s_screen_size
-    <td>The size of the screen, in pixels.
-Not available on all terminals.
-Note that this is a guesstimate, and it's sometimes off by a small amount.
+    <td>The size of the screen, in pixels.†   Note that this is a guesstimate, and it's sometimes off by a small amount.
 Generally, the smaller your font, the more accurate this is.

 </table>

 All sizes are given in "width x height".

-### References
+† Not available on all terminals.

-Documents referenced:
+### Documents referenced

 * vt102 — [VT102 User Guide, Appendix C](http://vt100.net/docs/vt102-ug/appendixc.html)
 * vt510 — [VT510 Video Terminal Programmer Information](http://www.vt100.net/docs/vt510-rm/chapter4#S4.6)